 Amitav Ghosh, Writer based in Brooklyn, Kolkata and Goa

 Yehuda Safran, Philosopher and professor at Columbia University, NY

-Smita Srinivas, Urban planner and professor, IIHS, Bangalore
+Smita Srinivas, Urban planner, Bangalore

 James Ferreira, Fashion Designer, Khotachiwadi, Mumbai